 Once you select your API, the first page you will see is the API Endpoints page.
 This includes most of the information needed to get started.
 The API endpoints page includes navigation, a list of endpoints, the documentation of the currently selected endpoint, and a code snippet to help you get started with your code (available in many different programming languages).

 Once you reach the API page, the first thing you will need to do is see if the API has a pricing page as part of the navigation bar.
 If it does have pricing, you will need to subscribe to an API plan before making a request to the API.

 You can learn more about the different types of API Pricing and how billing works here

 If the API has pricing associated with it, you will need to select a pricing plan before calling the API.
-Prices are based on a recurring monthly subscription based on the plan selected; plus, overage fees applied when a user exceeds a plan’s quota limits.
+Prices are based on a recurring monthly subscription based on the plan selected — plus overage fees applied if you exceed a plan’s quota limits.